MustardMan42/Masterful-CSS-Module/README.md

 * [What the Font Font Finder](https://www.myfonts.com/pages/whatthefont/)
 * u/lady_of_luck has [a really helpful guide](https://www.reddit.com/r/FoundryVTT/s/oblivFIO1g) that I recommend reading, I used their guide and their code for this project.

-# Part 1: Basics of HTML and CSS
+## Part 1: Injecting a CSS file into Foundry using a Module
-In this section I will go over the basics of writing a CSS file and the accompanying HTML code in Foundry to ensure that the style rules apply.
-I will go into some detail into the reasoning why to follow this method, but HTML and CSS are the building blocks of the internet that you use daily, and there are many robust resources you can use to learn much more than I will be teaching you today.
-I will be focusing on adapting Pathfinder adventures, but the techniques in this section will apply universally to any adventure text that you have a PDF copy of.

 There are two ways I am aware of to inject a .css file into Foundry, one is to use a module like World Scripter and the other is to create your own module.
-As of today (May 2026), v14 is the newest version of Foundry and the World Scripter module is not updated to v14.
-You can either make your own module or you can use mine.
-Being the benevolent internet citizen that I am, I will let you choose and to save you time I will first explain the easiest option.
+As of today (May 2026), v14 is the newest version of Foundry and the World Scripter module is not updated to v14, so that is not currently a viable option.
+That means you can either make your own module, or you can use mine.
+Being the benevolent internet citizen that I am, I created a simple module that you can use, although I think you should consider making your own module (see [here](#option2-making-your-own-module)).
 Installing my module is easy and fast, as fast as installing any other module for Foundry.
 This version only supports Foundry version v14, I don't gurantee support for earlier or later versions of Foundry.

-## Step 1: Install the Masterful CSS Module in Foundry
+## Option 1: Install the Masterful CSS Module in Foundry
  * Copy [this link to the 1.0.0 module.json file](https://github.com/MustardMan42/Masterful-CSS-Module/releases/download/1.0.0/module.json)
  * In Foundry, open your Add-on Modules page and click the "Install Module" button
  * At the bottom of the installation window, paste the link (above) in the Manifest URL box